nishanthamms/hotel-management-system/README.md

-This is basic hotel management system for RAD group project.
+This is basic hotel management system for Rapid Application Development group project.